-For the quarter ended December 31, 2012, the Company purchased an aggregate of 19,495 shares of the Company's common stock pursuant to the purchase plan (the "Plan") that was publicly announced on June 5, 2000.
-On November 12, 2012, the Board of Directors of the Company approved the purchase of an additional 260,246 shares pursuant to the Plan, such that there was authority remaining under the Plan to purchase up to an aggregate of 500,000 shares of the Company's common stock pursuant to the Plan immediately after this approval.
-Unless terminated earlier by resolution of the Board of Directors, the Plan will expire when all shares authorized for purchase under the Plan have been purchased.
-The Company anticipates making further purchases under this Plan from time to time in the future, depending on such factors as the prevailing market price of the Company's common stock, the Company's available cash and then existing alternative uses for such cash.
+For the quarter ended December 31, 2013, the Company purchased an aggregate of 29,787 shares of the Company's common stock pursuant to the Company's ongoing purchase program that was announced publicly on June 5, 2000.
+Of the 29,787 shares repurchased, the Company repurchased 28,130 shares at an average price of \$80.01 from named executive officers of the Company.
+On November 12, 2012, the Board of Directors of the Company approved the purchase of an additional 260,246 shares pursuant to the Company's repurchase plan, such that there was authority remaining under the plan to purchase up to an aggregate of 500,000 shares of the Company's common stock pursuant to the plan immediately after this approval.
+Unless terminated earlier by resolution of the Board of Directors, the plan will expire when all shares authorized for purchase under the plan have been purchased.
+The Company anticipates making further purchases under this plan from time to time in the future, depending on such factors as the prevailing market price of the Company's common stock, the Company's available cash and then existing alternative uses for such cash.